cocos/cocos-docs/en/physics/physics-event.md

 | Dynamic | ✔ | ✔ | ✔ | ✔ | ✔ | ✔ |
 | Collider | ✔ | ✔ | ✔ | |
 | Trigger | ✔ | ✔ | ✔ | |

+> **Note**: The collision event between two triggers is not supported in the PhysX backend.